JLBG's History & Milestones

 Garden Development 1996 - 1999

-In April 1996, the Avents purchased an additional 5.25 acres of adjoining property.
-The Avents moved into the home on this property.
+In April 1996, the Avents purchased an additional 5.25 acres of adjoining property and moved into the home on the new property.
 This new land allowed the expansion of the nursery production area, two additional wells and the construction of an expanded display garden as the collections continued to grow.

 To level for greenhouses, 600 dump truck loads of soil were moved from the east end of the property.
 The soil was used to construct numerous raised beds including a miniature mountain.
 New garden features included a much-expanded 4-5' tall alpine scree bed, a larger southwestern landscape, a hardy tropical garden, and expanded shade gardens.
 Also constructed on the new property were expanded in-ground evaluation beds for both new shade and sun plants.
 A unique 200 foot driveway perennial border was installed along the garden exit drive in 1996 as well.

 The original residence and garage on the first property were converted to nursery offices, shipping areas, and an Education Center in 1997.
 The function of the JLBG/Plant Delights Education Center is to offer outreach programs, educate gardeners—both locally and nationally—about all aspects of ornamental horticulture.
 A combination of classroom instruction and hands-on training in the garden provide an informative atmosphere for learning.